colorer/Colorer-schemes/README.md

 ###Common###

-For build the library of schemes must
+To build the library of schemes, you will need:

   * git
   * ant 1.8 or higher